-20. Employees may be transferred - The Commission may transfer any employee, whether on promotion or otherwise, from one position in any Department of the Public Service to a position in the same or any other such Department, whether or not the transfer involves a change of location; and except as otherwise provided in this Act, there shall be no right of appeal against any such transfer.
+21. Employees may be transferred - The Commission may transfer any employee, whether on promotion or otherwise, from one position in any Department of the Public Service to a position in the same or any other such Department, whether or not the transfer involves a change of location.
+There shall be a right of appeal against such a transfer only in terms of subparagraph (c) of subsection (2) of section 41 of this Act.

-21. Failure to comply with direction to transfer - (1) Any employee who fails to comply with a direction of the Commission requiring him to transfer from one position or locality to another may be forthwith dismissed or reduced in grading by the Commission unless he justifies the noncompliance in the opinion of the Commission by adducing some valid and sufficient reason therefor.
+22. Failure to comply with a direction to transfer -(1) Any employee who fails to comply with a direction of the Commission requiring him to transfer from one position or locality to another may be forthwith dismissed or reduced in grading by the Commission unless he justifies the noncompliance in the opinion of the Commission by adducing some valid and sufficient reason therefor.

-(2) There shall be no right of appeal against any dismissal or reduction in grading under this section:

-Provided that nothing in this subsection shall affect the right to appeal against transfer conferred by subparagraph (a) of subsection (2) of section 40 of this Act.
+(2) There shall be no right of appeal against any dismissal or reduction in grading under this section: Provided that nothing in this subsection shall affect the right to appeal against transfer conferred by sub-paragraph (c) of subsection (2) of section 41 of this Act.

-- 22. Notice of termination of employment (1) Every officer shall be deemed to be a three-monthly employee and notwithstanding any other provision in this Act, his employment may be terminated at any time after three months' notice in writing has been given - - (a) By the Commission to the officer on the ground of redundancy or to effect retirement in accordance with retirement policy; or
+23. Notice of termination of employment - (1) Every officer shall be doomed to be a three-monthly employee and notwithstanding any other provision in this Act, his employment may be terminated at any time after three months' notice in writing has been given -

+(a) By the Commission to the officer on the ground of redundancy or to effect retirement in accordance with retirement policy; or

-(b) By the officer to the Commission.
-(2) The Commission may forthwith terminate the employment of any officer who gives less than three months notice under this section.
+) By the officer to the Commission.

+(2) The Commission may forthwith terminate the employment of any officer who gives less than three months' notice under this section.